Kukkimonsuta/Odachi/README.md

 Reflection extensions.
 Includes awaitable detection and execution helpers.<br />
 🚧 In development.
 Happy with the current state.
 May change outside of semver.

+## Odachi.JsonRpc.Client

+JsonRpc client.
+🚧 In development.
+Happy with the current state.
+May change outside of semver.

+## Odachi.JsonRpc.Common

+Common classes of `JsonRpc.Client` and `Odachi.AspNetCore.JsonRpc`.
+🚧 In development.
+Happy with the current state.
+May change outside of semver.

 ## Odachi.Gettext

 Gettext file parsing library.<br />